 But for many seniors, having a good, easy to see and easy to use clock is a necessity.
 So, I created this guide on buying a clock for the elderly people in your life and have also recommended a few of my favorites.

 DreamSky 13 Inch Large Wall Clock,

 - 13-inch decorative wall clock, quiet smooth continuous-sweep second hand movement ensure a good sleeping and work environment.
 Perfect for use in living room, bedroom, kitchen as well as office, classroom, workshop.

-- Back nail slot make the installation is easily.
+- Back nail slot makes the installation more easy.
 Easy to fix with provided hanger.
 Simply press in and will not damage wall.

-- Operated by 1*AA battery (not included ), Long lasting battery life.
-30 days no hassle return and refund .
-12 month replacement warranty .
+- Operated by 1*AA battery (not included), Long lasting battery life.
+30 days no hassle return and refund.
+12 month replacement.

 This oversized wall clock is perfect for elderly folks.
 Its large size accommodates large hands and numbers that have a 3D design to really make them pop.
 It also has glass lens that is dustproof and waterproof, so there will be no need for clean up.
 In terms of installation, it comes with an easy to fix hanger that fits the back slot perfectly and easily.
 It runs on a single AA battery, which isn’t included.
 Simple to use, and easy to read.

 Vremi 10 inch Silent Universal Round Wall Clock

 - QUIET AND NON TICKING - Wall clock for quiet work spaces in home office or kitchen, with smooth gears for a silent non-ticking second-hand motion.
 Features clear, large and easy to read numbers to make it a great time-telling option if you’re looking for clocks for seniors